Andrew-Heath/quickpic/README.md

 A layout for an image posting social media site

 #How To:
-Download the package.
+1.Download the package.
-Run 'npm install'.
+1.Run 'npm install'.
-Run 'npm start'.
+1.Run 'npm start'.

 #todo
-Implement React-Router
+1.~~Implement React-Router~~
-Figure out how to change where the bundle is saved Implement Express Server
+1.Figure out how to change where the bundle is saved 1.Implement Express Server
-Organize dummy text in place of pictures
+1.Organize dummy text in place of pictures
-Make sure server delivers page a can request text from files organize front page components
+1.Make sure server delivers page a can request text from files 1.organize front page components